XinyuLin-FZ/LENIE/README.md

 To the best of our knowledge, this work is the **first attempt to incorporate LLMs into the NIE task**.

+Note: This repository contains the source code and datasets for the paper, with the downstream NIE models used in the paper available in their respective original repositories.

 ---

 ## Method Overview